imanmachukwu/ml-tesla-research/README.md

 ```
 ### Pi inference:
 ```
-# SSH into the pi
+# SSH into the pi.
+Transfer the scripts in the pi folder to your pi and run them there
-cd inference
 python3 infer.py
 python3 imu.py
 ```